 Bake in the oven for 8-10 minutes, or till the donuts are springy to touch!

 TIP: For the sake of ease and to ensure your baked goods turn out and aren’t a crumbly mess, I recommend buying oat flour for donuts Unless you have a high powered blender and can get your oats blended up as fine as the oat flour you can buy in a store.
 For example, my blender does a great job blending up oats, but my food processor does not blend my oats up fine enough.

 The last piece is the healthier chocolate glaze.
 An easy touch that these donuts aren’t complete without.
 Just be sure to whisk the glaze ingredients together thoroughly, so you don’t end up with cocoa powder clumps in there!

-And by the way, because this is a healthy glaze, it won’t harden.
-But, the moist glaze adds an extra level to these donuts that I love!
+And by the way, I’ve found that if you make this glaze with almond milk it won’t harden.
+But, the moist glaze adds an extra level to these donuts that I love still!

 And then, sprinkle away my friends.
 However many sprinkles you want on top!
 If these are for kids, then extra sprinkles please! 🙂

 These gluten-free Healthy Chocolate Donuts are a fun, easy breakfast that’s perfect for a first day of school, birthdays, and Holidays!
 I hope you love them as much as we did! 🙂

 - 1/2 tsp baking soda